DaniElectra/3DSTTool/README.md

 - Write the documentation
 - Test compatibility on Linux
-- Support for multiple images at once (multithreading?)

 ## Build
 To build the tool, you will need .NET Core 3.1 and the following NuGet packages: